Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Suppose that the `int` variable `i` has the value -10 and the `unsigned int` variable `u` has the value 10.
 If we compare `i` and `u` using the `<` operator, we might expect to get the result 1 (true).
 Before the comparison, however, 1 is converted to `unsigned int`.
 Since a negative number can't be represented as an unsigned integer, the converted value won't be -10.
 Instead, the value 4,294,967,296 is added (assuming that 4,294,967,295 is the largest `unsigned int` value), giving a converted value of 4,294,967,286.
 The comparison `i < u` will therefore produce 0.
 Some compilers produce a warning message such as “comparison between signed and unsigned” when a program attempts to compare a signed number with an unsigned number.

-Because of traps like this one, it’s best to use unsigned integers as little as possible and, especially, never mix them with signed integers.
+Because of traps like this one, it's best to use unsigned integers as little as possible and, especially, never mix them with signed integers.

 </div>
 <!-- END: div -->